Thanthou/mobiledetailhub/current-goals.md

 Ideal for growing businesses ready to attract more leads and respond faster.

 ✅ Everything in Starter
-✅ Domain: yourdomain.com
+✅ Domain: Custom Professionl Domain -- yourdomain.com
-✅ Email: service@yourdomain.com
+✅ Email: Multiple Professional Emails service@yourdomain.com
-✅ Custom domain & SSL for a polished, branded web address ✅ Expanded service areas to reach more local customers ✅ Analytics dashboard with customer activity insights ✅ **Instant Quote Text Alerts** — get a text the second someone requests a quote, so you can follow up immediately 💡 *Never miss another lead — respond faster, book more jobs, and build your reputation.*
+✅ Custom domain & SSL for a polished, branded web address ✅ Locations: 3 custom city/state service area pages to reach more local customers via SEO ✅ Texting: **Instant Quote Text Alerts** — get a text the second someone requests a quote, so you can follow up immediately

+💡 *Never miss another lead — respond faster, book more jobs, and build your reputation.*

 ---